-Let it be registered as on Ref and place before its Hon'ble Judges for final hearing ornd the accessed person in Jail.
+Let it be registered as Cri.
+Ref. and place before the Hon'ble Judges for final hearing.

-at once puper broks be prepared immediately

-par Mall Regis From

-HH PAK.
+Notices be issued to DM/96 and the accused person in Jail at once.
+Paper books be prepared immediately.

+For Adl.
+Registrar

+ASW/OA

-Cr.Ref.No.5/97: mate of M.P. v.
-Paltan Mallah alias Ravi Cr.A.No.1278/97: Mool Chand Shah v.
+Cr.Ref.No.5/97: State of M.P. v.
+Paltan Mallah alias Ravi

+Cr.A.No.1278/97: Mool Chand Shah v.
 State of M.P.

 Cr.A.No.1371/97: Paltan Mallah alias Ravi v.
 State of M.P.

 Cr.A.No.1441/97: Gyanprakash Mishra & 2 others v.
 State of M.P.

 Cr.A.No.1442/97: Chandrakant Shah v.
 State of M.P.

-Cr.A.No.1863/97: State of M.P. v.Naveen Shah and 2 others
+Cr.A.No.1863/97: State of M.P. v.
+Naveen Shah and 2 others

-JUDGMENT
+JUDGEMENT

-The following Judgment was delivered by : in
+The following Judgement was delivered by:

 Miss.
-Usha Shukla, J. - Shankar Guha Niyogi, a well igasi lii known Trade Union Leader of Chhattisgarh Mukti Morcha, was Dankin ... shot dead in bed at his residence on the night between 27th and 28th September, 1991.
-Nine persons, namely, (1) Chandrakant Tion, etc Shah, (2) Gyanprakash alias Gyanu (3) Avdhesh Rai (4) Abhay The represent Kumar Singh alias Abhay Singh (5) Moolchand Shah (6) Naveen Shah (7) Chandra Baksh Singh alias Chhote (8) Baldeo Singh in the yea (9) Paltan Mallah alias Ravi were tried for this murder by matitation que acce IInd Additional Sessions Judge, Durg on various charges of conspiracy, abetment and murder.
-Accused Paltan Mallah was also charged under section 25(1)(a) and 27 of Arms Act.
-AND MANAE the conclusion of the trial, accused Nos.6, 7 and 8, 為媒体 Jinamely, Naveen Shah, Chandra Baksh Singh and Baldeo Singh, The were acquitted while accused No.9 Paltan Mallah was held guilty 302 IPC and was awarded sentence of death.
+Usha Shukla, J. - Shankar Guha Niyogi, a well known Trade Union Leader of Chhattisgarh Mukti Morcha, was shot dead in bed at his residence on the night between 27th and 28th September, 1991.
+Nine persons, namely, (1) Chandrakant Shah, (2) Gyanprakash alias Gyanu (3) Avdhesh Rai (4) Abhay Kumar Singh alias Abhay Singh (5) Moolchand Shah (6) Naveen Shah (7) Chandra Baksh Singh alias Chhote (8) Baldeo Singh and (9) Paltan Mallah alias Ravi were tried for this murder by IInd Additional Sessions Judge, Durg on various charges of conspiracy, abetment and murder.
+Accused Paltan Mallah was also charged under section 25(1) (a) and 27 of Arms Act.
+At the conclusion of the trial, accused Nos.6, 7 and 8, namely, Naveen Shah, Chandra Baksh Singh and Baldeo Singh, were acquitted while accused No.9 Paltan Mallah was held guilty of murder under section 302 IPC and was awarded sentence of death.
 He was absolved of the charges under the Arms Act.
-The remaining five accused persons were convicted u/s 302 read with Section Daniel 120-120-17 IPC and were sentenced to imprisonment for life alongwith est III
+The remaining five accused persons were convicted u/s 302 read with Section 120- B IPC and were sentenced to imprisonment for life along with sentences of fine.